juanprietob/clusterpost/src/clusterpost-provider/README.md

 The configuration for 'clusterpost-provider' contains a set of access credentials to computing grids.
 For more information about the type of computing grids that are supported check [clusterpost-execution]()

+This package depends on [hapi-jwt-couch](https://www.npmjs.com/package/hapi-jwt-couch), for the route authentication and encryption of tokens.
+The algorithm section has the parameters to encrypt the tokens that are emmited for the clusterpost-execution.

 ----
 	var obj_config = {
+		"hapi-jwt-couch": {"Configuration for hapi-jwt-couch"}
 		"couch-provider": {
 			"default" : "clusterjobstest",
 			"clusterjobstest" : {